 No matter what time of the year you sell, it is always important to seek the counsel of professionals.
 Consult your agent, accountant, and attorney to make sure you have set up the best terms for yourself.

-Don’t stress too much about taxes when putting your house up for sale in Wilmington.
+Don’t stress too much about taxes when putting your house up for sale in Eastern.
 Odds are Uncle Sam won’t be getting his hands on your profits.